As key leadership leaves, BioWare pushes ahead on Dragon Age 4 and Mass Effect

 The search for a new GM is underway, and we are already talking to some great people.
 We will find the right leader who has a deep love and respect for this studio’s heritage, who embodies the values of this team, and who will help carry on the incredible legacy of BioWare.

 But the studio is also shaking up its leadership.
 Christian Dailey, who was part of the Anthem Next team, is taking over Dragon Age.
-Supervision over Anthem Next will shift to creative director Matthew Goldman.
+Matthew Goldman remains creative director on Dragon Age.

 These moves push BioWare Austin into a leadership position for the developer’s biggest upcoming game releases.
 While BioWare Edmonton has traditionally operated as the star team, that reputation has shifted after a couple of troubled releases.
 Mass Effect: Andromeda and Anthem both launched to cool receptions from fans and critics.
 And when EA made the decision to try to revive Anthem as Anthem Next, the job went to BioWare Austin.
 Dailey taking over Dragon Age 4 shows that EA has confidence in the work BioWare Austin is doing.

-As for Mass Effect, BioWare Edmonton’s Mike Gabmle is still overseeing the remasters as well as the “franchise’s future” as project director.
+As for Mass Effect, BioWare Edmonton’s Mike Gamble is still overseeing the remasters as well as the “franchise’s future” as project director.

 Hudson and Darrah reassure fans that BioWare is in good hands